 Hydrangea petiolaris, Calyptranthe petiolaris, Hydrangea anomala var. megaphylla, Hydrangea bracteata, Hydrangea cordifolia, Hydrangea scandens var. petiolaris, Hydrangea tiliifolia

 Bloom Time: Midsummer

-Hydrangea anomala subsp. petiolaris is a large, self-clinging deciduous climber with broadly oval leaves turning yellow in fall.
+Hydrangea anomala subsp. petiolaris is a large self-clinging deciduous climber with green broadly oval leaves turning yellow in fall.
 Flower heads are up to 8 inches (20 cm) in diameter, with small fertile flowers surrounded by showy white sterile ones.

 USDA hardiness zone 4a to 7b: from −30 °F (−34.4 °C) to 10 °F (−12.2 °C).

 How to Grow and Care

-Hydrangeas prefer a sunny or semi-shaded position, in a cool area of the garden with shelter from cold, drying winds.
+Hydrangeas prefer a sunny or semi-shaded position in a cool garden area with shelter from cold, drying winds.
 For this reason, they are especially useful for brightening up shaded borders and make a lovely feature in the dappled shade of woodland gardens.
-Try to avoid hot, sunny areas and east facing spots where colds winds can damage the spring growth.
+Try to avoid hot, sunny areas and east-facing spots where colds winds can damage the spring growth.

 - Back to genus Hydrangea